exratione/thywill/applications/shapes/readme.md

 a canvas.
 It demonstrates staggered creation and delivery of resources (e.g. images) to the client.

-Static content is served by Express rather than Thywill.
+Static content is served by Express rather than Thywill, and Express sessions are managed via a Redis store.

+This example requires Redis to be running on the same machine.